rah-ds/rah5ff_DS5111su24_lab_01/README.md

 ```shell
 make
 ```
-will echo the make file.
+will echo the make file and show everything available.

-the argument calls to `make` to explore texts are
+some argument calls to `make` to explore the texts could be
 * `get_raven_data`
   * `raven_line_count`
   * `raven_word_count`